As seen on SHOWTIME & THE TODAY SHOW

-NEW YORK TIMES: "Ruth Gruber is remarkable... indefatigable... a riveting raconteur... an inspiration."
+New York Times: "Ruth Gruber is remarkable... indefatigable... a riveting raconteur... an inspiration."

-TIME OUT NEW YORK: "A case study in pioneering feminist courage."
+Time Out New York: "A case study in pioneering feminist courage."

 Richard Holbrooke, Special Envoy to Afghanistan and Pakistan: "You could not invent Ruth Gruber... not even in a movie."

-WINNER Audience Award, Teaneck International Film Festival, 2011
+Audience Award, Teaneck International Film Festival 2011

-WINNER Best Documentary, Miami Jewish Film Festival, 2011
+Best Documentary, Miami Jewish Film Festival 2011

-WINNER Best Documentary, Denver Jewish Film Festival, 2011
+Best Documentary, Denver Jewish Film Festival 2011

-WINNER Best Documentary, Berkshire International Film Festival, 2010
+Best Documentary, Berkshire International Film Festival 2010

-WINNER Best Documentary, Palm Beach Jewish Film Festival 2010
+Best Documentary, Palm Beach Jewish Film Festival 2010

 The film was invited to participate in Project 20/20, a prestigious cultural exchange program, sponsored by the President’s Council for the Arts and Humanities.